The Ultimate Christmas Surprise: A Stress-Relief Lounge Chair Nook

 Spatial Requirement 92 inches (Depth) 120 inches (Standard) 28-inch surplus for small rooms

-Methodology Note: This simulation was conducted using anthropometric data for the 5th percentile female.
-The "Theoretical Health Impact" is a projection based on the difference in metabolic equivalents (METs) between movement-integrated rest (incorporating micro-movements and sit-stand transitions) versus total sedentary behavior over a 365-day period.
-Individual metabolic results will vary.
+Methodology Note: This simulation used anthropometric data for the 5th percentile female.
+The wellness gain is a heuristic model based on the difference in metabolic equivalents (METs) between movement-integrated rest versus total static sedentary behavior.
+See Appendix for full methodology.

-As the data shows, a "standard" chair or table can create a massive ergonomic gap.
-When planning your Christmas surprise, measuring the recipient's "seated elbow height" and "popliteal height" (the distance from the floor to the back of the knee) is a professional step that ensures the gift feels custom-made.
+As the data shows, a "standard" chair can create a significant ergonomic gap.
+Measuring the recipient ensures the gift feels custom-made.

 Beverly Loveseat Sofa With Navy Velvet Upholstery and Rose Gold Legs.